tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 Planned features
 ----------------
 1. Multiple genome assembly file upload (multithreading)
-2. Compatibility with other BLAST+ versions
+2. Compatibility with other BLAST+ versions (Windows version only, Unix version works with all BLAST versions already)
 3. An eraser button for all three output windows
 4. A method to use two AR gene databases (ResFinder and ARG-ANNOT) simultaneously
 5. Add HMMER functionality for detecting new genes